JarukitMan/tush/README.md

   |  |  '  ''  '.-'  `)|  | |  |
   `--'   `----' `----' `--' `--'
 ```

+# !!!
+Literally Unusable Right Now.
+Actually Still in Its Conception Stage !!!
 # Turtle Shell (tush)

 Simple shell with python-style string formatting and ability to do simple maths.